Clan MacAulay: History

-During the 15th and 16th centuries in west Dumbartonshire, the clans MacFarlane, MacAulay, and Colquhoun raided and plundered each other's lands and combined to sweep the lowlands of its flocks and herds.
+During the 15th and 16th centuries in west Dunbartonshire, the clans MacFarlane, MacAulay, and Colquhoun raided and plundered each other's lands and combined to sweep the lowlands of its flocks and herds.
 Other clans—among them the MacGregors, Campbells, Camerons and Buchanans—invaded the district later.
 In July 1567, after Mary, Queen of Scots, was forced to abdicate the Scottish throne in favour of her infant son, James, Walter MacAulay of Ardincaple was one of the signators of the bond to protect the young prince.
 "The Laird of M'Cawla of Ardincaple" appears in the General Band of 1587 as a principal vassal of the Duke of Lennox.
 In 1594, the "M'Cawlis" appear in the Roll of Broken Clans.

 Feud with clans Buchanan and Galbraith

 A facsimile of the arms of "Mc: aula of Arncapelle".

 During the 16th century members of Clan MacAulay were in conflict with members of clans Buchanan and Galbraith.
 On 1 August 1590, Walter MacAulay, son of Allan MacAulay of Durling, was killed on the "Highway and street of Dunbarton" in a clash against a contingent of Buchanans, who were led by Thomas Buchanan, Sheriff Depute of Dunbarton.
 Also wounded in the encounter was Walter's brother, Duncan MacAulay, who was wounded through the "harn pan" (brain); John dhu MacGregor, who was wounded behind his shoulder blade so that "his lights and entrails might be seen" (lungs); James Colquhoun, who was wounded in the "wamb" (stomach); and others including a MacAulay, Miller, and MacGibbon.
 When a complaint was registered on 29 September, the defenders failed to appear and were "put to the horn" (denounced as rebels).
 On 6 October 1590, Thomas Buchanan of Blairlusk, John Buchanan, his son John Buchanan Burgess of Dunbarton, and others were formally charged in Edinburgh with the murder of Walter MacAulay.
 The accused were ordered to appear before the Justice at Edinburgh on 21 December 1590.
 The case was then deferred to March and again the accused failed to appear.
 The following May saw the Bond of Manrent between MacAulay of Ardincaple and MacGregor of Glenstrae, in which both chiefs swore to assist each other, their "kin and friends in all their honest actions against whatsoever person or persons the Kings Majesty being only excepted".